JerryI/wljs-docs/docs/frontend/Advanced/Slides/Widgets on slides.md

 }]
 </CodeBlock>

-then create a slider and assign handler to it
+Then create a slider and assign a handler to it:

 <CodeBlock>
 EventHandler[InputRange[0.1, 1, 0.05], (symbol = #)&]
 </CodeBlock>

   </div>

   <AnimationWidget/>